 I let my personal to do list cross over into this as well.
 If I need to clear my head or just can’t make myself keep working, sometimes I’ll vacuum, or run out to the bank.
 I swear it has the same effect as wasting time on Facebook or turning on the TV, but you’ll feel much better afterward, and your to do list will be that much shorter.

 If your home office is disorganized, dull, and uninspiring, it’s no wonder you don’t want to work there!
 Do yourself a favor and make it a place that you can’t wait to sit down at in the morning.
 Fill it with inspiring quotes, beautiful artwork, and lots of natural light.
-Buy a calendar that you love – be it funny cats, the FDNY, or a fancy letterpress one from Etsy – and hang it at eye level.
+Buy a calendar that you love – be it funny cats, the men of the FDNY, or a fancy letterpress one from Etsy – and hang it at eye level.

 Make everything you need to use easily accessible from your chair, and for goodness sake, keep the clutter to a bare minimum.
 I could go on about organization, but that’s for another day.
 The less physical stuff you have in your eyesight, the more focussed you’ll be able to be while you’re working.